PramodKumavat7758/Wisecoe/README.md

-# Wisecow Application - Accunox
+# Cow wisdom  - Accuknox

 ## Title: Containerisation and Deployment of Wisecow Application on Kubernetes
 Objective : To containerize and deploy the Wisecow application, hosted in the